All Children - All Families: Family Training

 - Information for the trainer on how to best support families targeted by negative remarks.

-- Sample exercises that use LGBT families as the focus.
+- Sample exercises that use LGBTQ families as the focus.

 - Sample exercises that use LGBTQ youth in care as the focus.